stolostron/cluster-hibernate/README.md

 1. Fork this repoistory to your local user or organization
 2. Create a Git Token or re-use a Git token if you make the forked repository private.
 The token needs enough permissions to read a private repository.
 3. Clone the repository to your development environment (Mac or Linux if you want to use a script to add clusters.
-4. Connection to your Advanced Cluster Management hub
+4. Connect to your Advanced Cluster Management hub
 5. Enable subscription-admin for the user who just connected, run `oc edit clusterrolebinding open-cluster-management:subscription-admin`.
 6. Add the following to the bottom of the clusterRoleBinding:
 ```